daattali/beautiful-jekyll/ads/MDS_Instructor 1_Job Posting_March 2017.md

 ---
 layout: page
+title:
 ---

-# Tenure-track Instructor in MDS/Statistics
+## Tenure-track Instructor in MDS and Statistics

 The University of British Columbia, Vancouver invites applications for a tenure-track instructor-1 position, in the Department of Statistics.
 The position has a primary focus on contributing to the delivery and further